 ‘If you want to laugh and cry and stamp and cheer – all in the space of a few hours of reading – then this book is one for you.
 Highly recommended.’
 Bookmuse

 ‘Everything about this novel surprised me – from the title to the final page it was a joy.’
 Gillian Hamer

 Ready to Download?

-I want to give readers a wide choice of where to buy from.
-This means that A Funeral for an Owl is not available on Kindle Unlimited.
-Please see the sidebar (Available at These Locations) or click here for even more more buying options.
+A Funeral for an Owl is available on Kindle Unlimited.
+Please see the sidebar (Available at These Locations) or click here.